 What makes people become treasurers of community organisations?
-Some gravitate to the role because they're good with numbers, others just want to 'put something back'.
+Some gravitate to the role because they're good with numbers, others just want to "give something back".

 The treasurer is usually appointed at the annual meeting and tasked with keeping the finances healthy so the organisation can achieve its mission.

-Victorian psychologist Dr John Gora says that if a group finds someone who has the ability for critical appraisal, can contribute to strategic planning and be creative about generating funds, 'then they have probably found the perfect treasurer'.
+Victorian psychologist Dr John Gora says that if a group finds someone who has the ability for critical appraisal, can contribute to strategic planning and can be creative about generating funds, "then they have probably found the perfect treasurer".

 Anyone taking on the role of treasurer in a not-for-profit organisation must have - or needs to learn - a basic understanding of accounting and a working knowledge of the laws governing the organisation's operation.
 This may sound daunting, but most accounting is commonsense once you understand the basics - it is about money coming in, and money going out.

 Some people on the board may not have well developed financial skills and you need to be able to explain your reports simply and clearly.
-Remember that financial terms like accrual and cash accounting mean nothing to some people, so explain the financial jargon.
+Remember that financial terms such as accrual and cash accounting mean nothing to some people, so explain the financial jargon.